dobromir-hristov/vuecommunity/docs/guide/ecosystem/desktop-apps.md

 ## Quasar Framework

 [Quasar Framework](https://quasar.dev) is a framework which allows for cross-platform application development.
-Design your apps with general components and code and use it all for any platform, including Electron for Desktop applications.
-Quasar's CLI allows you to build your Electron desktop application with one simple command.
+Design your apps with a large library of VueJS components, then use Quasar's powerful yet simple to use CLI to automatically build your app for the Desktop via Electron.
+If you are looking to do more with your code than only Electron apps, then Quasar is an excellent solution for your cross-platform application ideas.

 <useful-links>
 <useful-links-section title="Official">